1-877-929-7245

 • Breakfast, Dinner

-After a leisurely morning, we join the West Highland Line for a journey to the city of Glasgow.
-The scenic rail route takes us through some of the world's most beautiful landscapes.
-We watch from the comfort of our carriages as the scenery outside the window changes, with the rugged Highlands giving way to the modern metropolis of Scotland's largest city.
+Enjoy a leisurely morning in Ballachulish before we join the West Highland Line for a journey to the city of Glasgow.
+The scenic rail route takes us through some of the world's most beautiful landscapes, and we can watch from the comfort of our train car as the rugged Highlands give way to the modern metropolis of Scotland's largest city, Glasgow.

-Arriving in Glasgow, we get to know the city on a guided coach tour of its highlights.
 Straddling the River Clyde, this thriving metropolis is one of Europe's most popular destinations.
-It has a lively city center with a rich history and outstanding Victorian architecture.
+It has a lively city center with an ever-evolving culinary scene and world-class museums; however, scratching beneath the surface reveals a rich history and outstanding Victorian architecture.
+As we arrive, we set out on a guided coach tour of its many highlights.

-After the tour, we check in to our four-star hotel near the station, and you have the rest of the evening to explore.
-You might like to visit one of the local pubs or restaurants for dinner.
+After the tour, we check into our four-star hotel near the station, and you have the rest of the evening to explore.
+You might like to visit one of the local pubs or try one of the Michelin-starred restaurants for dinner.
 Overnight Glasgow.

 Includes